 Every month (or every year), you pay a lot of money to insure your home or business as required by law.
-So, by that logic, you are going to get the best of the best service and compensation from your insurance company when you have an insurance claim.
-Right?
+So, by that logic, you are going to get the most out of your home insurance claim when you file, right?
 Not always.

 Here are 5 ways your insurance company tries to underpay you when you have a property damage insurance claim.